rails/weblog/_posts/2013-07-22-Rails-3-2-14-has-been-released.markdown

 * 4e99050427fb47ff515051e78eedf328c9ec5676  railties-3.2.14.gem

-Thank you for every contributor who helped with this release and specially to everyone who tries the release candidates.
-Without you this release would not be possible.
+Thank you for every contributor who helped with this release and specially to everyone who tried the release candidates.